China aims to vaccinate 70-80% of population by mid-2022

-BEIJING (AP) — China is aiming to vaccinate 70-80% of its population by the end of this year or mid-2022, the head of the country’s Center for Disease Control said Saturday.
+BEIJING (AP) — China is aiming to vaccinate 70-80% of its population by mid-2022, the head of the country’s Center for Disease Control said Saturday.

 With four approved vaccines, China will vaccinate 900 million to 1 billion people, Gao Fu, the CDC head, said in an interview with Chinese state media broadcaster CGTN.
 “We hope that China can take the lead in achieving herd immunity in the world,” he said.